magewirephp/portman/README.md

-# Poortman
+# Portman
-Poortman is a command-line utility that simplifies porting PHP libraries between frameworks.
+Portman is a command-line utility that simplifies porting PHP libraries between frameworks.

 ### Contents